vrlong1/playground-fortressjs/markdowns/configuration.md

 @[Change the state of the engine and the server]({"project":"configuration", "stubs": ["start-engine/engine/engine.conf.js", "start-server/start-server.conf.js"], "command": "./configuration.sh"})

 By clicking on "Run", a script will execute the same step as the previous chapter.
+If you done it correctly, you should see "Well done ! (:"